Pingid/Crazy-Balls/README.md

     y: {top: -window.innerHeight/2, bottom: window.innerHeight/2}
   }
 })
+'''
+# globalAcc = fixed forces from environment
+# id = unique id for each ball
+# ctx = canvas context
+# boundingBox = Set where collision with walls happen

-masses array of masses that exert force on the ball;
+# masses array of masses that exert force on the ball;

-ball.update(masses)
+# ball.update(masses)